zikula-modules/News/README.md

 # News 1.1.0
-A small module to handle news
+A module to handle news

 This module version is under development.
 Do not use on production sites.